district10/blog/_posts/post-0041-lists-read-at-random.md

 “Aaah, I don’t know anything!
 I’m an idiot!
 How did I bluff my way into this?”

-That just seemed bizarre and wrong.
+That just **seemed bizarre and wrong**.
 But I don’t know.
 Maybe it’s not wrong.
 Maybe that’s the caveman thoughts: “Back in my day, we programmed with a nine-volt battery and a steady hand!”

 I actually haven’t read very many of those.
 The one I always recommend is Structure and Interpretation of Computer Programs,